ooguz/pfxposter/README.md

 ## Installation
 ```
-python3 -m pip instal pfxposter
+python3 -m pip install pfxposter
 ```
-Use of virtual enviroments is strongly recommended, requests package may override your OS vendored version.
+Using virtual enviroment is strongly recommended, for the reason that the requests library of the distro vendor may be overrided after the installation.

 ## Usage